genome-miner/genome-miner/README.md

 ## 👩‍🔬 About Me

 - 🎓 Biotechnology Graduate—**CGPA: 3.92/4.00 | Ranked 2nd in Class**
-- 🔬 Research experience in **bioinformatics, transcriptomics, and computational analysis**
+- 🔬 Experience in bioinformatics and computational analysis of biological data
 - 🧪 Research experience at the **Berglund Lab, University at Albany**
-- 📊 Interested in applying computational approaches to solve biological and biomedical problems
+- 📊 Applying computational approaches to biological and biomedical research

 ## 🛠️ Technical Toolkit